Wahconah Park: Current tenant

 In 2012, the Pittsfield Suns, an expansion franchise of the Futures Collegiate Baseball League (FCBL), began playing at Wahconah Park.
 Marvin Goldklang is the majority owner; the Goldklang Group also owns part of the club.
 Goldklang previously owned and operated the Pittsfield Mets.

 In March 2024, the FCBL announced that the Suns would not play the 2024 season because of safety issues at Wahconah Park.
 Pittsfield was also scheduled to sit out the 2025 season.
+The Suns aren't playing in 2026 due to renovations to Wahconah Park.

 In the summer, concerts are held in Wahconah Park.
 It is also home to varsity football games for Pittsfield-area high schools.

 In July 2025, the Pittsfield Parks Commission voted to have the grandstand demolished.
 The grandstand installed in 1950, is not structurally sound to reuse, and will be demolished in the fall of 2025.
 The field will remain available as well as temporary accommodations while the grandstand is rebuilt.